 The Bachelor of Science in Exercise Science program at SHU has a career-specific, focused approach, ensuring that students are prepared to continue their studies or pursue employment in diverse fields within the exercise science umbrella.
-Students may also pursue a 3+2 accelerated program into the University’s M.S. in Exercise Science and Nutrition program.
+Students may also pursue a 3+2 accelerated program in the University’s MS in Exercise Science and Nutrition program.

-Sacred Heart University offers a Master of Science in Occupational Therapy, and undergraduate students may be admitted as incoming freshmen into a 4+2 program leading to both a bachelor’s and master’s degree.
+Sacred Heart University offers a Master of Science in Occupational Therapy, and undergraduate students maybe admitted as incoming freshmen to a 3+2 or 4+2 program leading to both a bachelor’s and master’s degree.
 SHU’s program prepares students for clinical practice and is highly unique; the curriculum utilizes a systems and developmental approach and strongly reflects a philosophy of humanism, service to others, and community-based practice.

-The nursing program at Sacred Heart University places personal attention and interaction between the faculty and student as a major focus.
+The Nursing program at Sacred Heart University places personal attention and interaction between faculty and students as a major focus.
 With faculty members serving as advisors throughout the four years of study, students are assisted in developing critical-thinking skills as well as professional knowledge, skills, and values.
-Upon graduation, students earn a Bachelor of Science in Nursing and are eligible to take the Registered Nurse Licensure Examination (NCLEX), as well as apply to any Master of Science in Nursing program throughout the country, including the programs at Sacred Heart University.
+Upon graduation, students earn a Bachelor of Science in Nursing and are eligible to take the Registered Nurse Licensure Examination (NCLEX), for which SHU graduates have a 98% pass rate.

 Bachelor of Science in Health Science students pursue a pre-professional track that supports students aspiring to professional health care careers in fields such as occupational therapy, physical therapy, medical, dental, and many more allied health–related fields.
 Students complete their degrees with the foundational courses for graduate school and a keen understanding of the health care manager’s role in administration of health care facilities.

-Sacred Heart University offers a pre-med program that is strongly rooted in both the humanities and the sciences while remaining dedicated to academic rigor and nurturing altruism through service.
-In addition to course work and guidance in choosing the appropriate undergraduate major, pre-med advisors assist with planning and applying to medical school and host workshops each semester.
-Pre-med students also take advantage of the many practical experience opportunities that Sacred Heart University has to offer, such as volunteer work, internships, special fellowship programs, connections with esteemed M.D. alumni, and relevant cultural experiences.
+Sacred Heart University offers a Pre-med program that is strongly rooted in both the humanities and sciences while remaining dedicated to academic rigor and nurturing altruism through service.
+In addition to course work and guidance in choosing the appropriate undergraduate major, Pre-med advisors assist with planning and applying to medical school and host workshops each semester.
+Pre-med students also take advantage of the many practical experience opportunities that Sacred Heart University has to offer, including volunteer work, internships, special fellowship programs, connections with esteemed MD alumni, and relevant cultural experiences.

 CENTER FOR HEALTHCARE EDUCATION

-Construction is underway on Sacred Heart University’s new state-of-the-art Center for Healthcare Education building, featuring a medical gym, audiology suite, motion analysis and human performance labs, an immersive acute care simulation lab with video and data capture capability, a simulated outpatient suite, high-fidelity manikins or actors playing roles, a home-care suite, an expanded human anatomy lab, and many more learning resources featuring the latest technaology.
-The multi-professional educational clinic will allow future students to collaborate on cases with students in other health professional disciplines to ensure they are prepared for the kind of interactions they will experience when they begin to work in professional health care settings.
+Sacred Heart University’s new state-of-the-art Center for Healthcare Education building features a medical gym; audiology suite; motion analysis and human performance labs; an immersive acute care simulation lab with video and data capture capability; a simulated outpatient suite; high-fidelity manikins or actors playing roles; a home-care suite; an expanded human anatomy lab; and many more learning resources featuring the latest technology.
+The multi-professional educational clinic allows future students to collaborate on cases with students in other health profession disciplines to ensure they are prepared for the kind of interactions they will experience when they begin to work in professional health care settings.

-SHU offers a comprehensive range of clinical sites, including on-campus facilities such as the Physical Therapy Clinic and Athletic Training facility; community settings; and hospitals such as internationally recognized Yale-New Haven Hospital and Norwalk Hospital, a major teaching affiliate of the Yale University School of Medicine.
+SHU offers a comprehensive range of clinical sites, including on-campus facilities such as an athletic training facility supporting the University's Division I athletics program; community settings; and hospitals such as the internationally recognized Yale New Haven Hospital.